-The performance quality and prestige of the YRC rose quickly.
-In 1958, on the signing of the Lacy-Zarubin US/USSR Cultural Exchange Agreement, the YRC became the first Americans to perform in the Soviet Union.
-Singing on Moscow street corners, making direct contact with Russians to the consternation of the KGB, the YRC pioneered in the long, arduous task of tearing down the Iron Curtain.
+The prestige of the YRC rose quickly.
+In 1958, on the signing of the Lacy-Zarubin US/USSR Cultural Exchange Agreement, the YRC became the first Americans to perform in the Soviet Union on a private initiative.
+Singing on Moscow street corners, making direct contact with Russians (to the consternation of the KGB), the YRC pioneered in the long, arduous task of tearing down the Iron Curtain.
 Senator Hubert H. Humphrey of the Senate Committee on Foreign Relations wrote in 1960: “My enthusiasm for the truly heroic work that the Yale Russian Chorus is doing is unbounded.
 The only tragedy is that we don’t have ten or fifty or one hundred choruses such as yours.”

-The YRC has made 16 tours of the USSR, won international choral competitions, produced more than a dozen recordings, and performed for the Presidents of the United States, France and the Russian Federation.
+The YRC has made 19 tours of the USSR, Russia, and Eastern Europe, won international choral competitions, produced more than a dozen albums, and performed for the Presidents of the United States, France and the Russian Federation.
 The Chorus became known across America and spawned offspring choruses, such as Slavyanka in San Francisco, which has a repertoire similar to the YRC’s, and the Yale Slavic Chorus, a women’s group that sings mainly Balkan songs.
-Once Founding Conductor Denis Mickiewicz left Yale to pursue his academic career (around 1963), other student conductors assumed musical leadership of the YRC, succeeding one another upon graduation.
-Alumni conductors Dan Gsovski and John Stewart are joined now by Stepan Sveshnikov, the current conductor of the YRC.

 You can learn more about the history of the YRC through the Yale Russian Chorus Alumni Association website here.